cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

-         <i>Merge Only Visible Layers</i>: If true, flatten only visible layers, otherwise, all layers are used
+         <i>Merge Only Visible Layers</i>: If true, flatten only visible layers, otherwise, all layers are used.

    ``deletelayer : bool = True``

       .. raw:: html

-         <i>Delete Layers </i>: Delete all the layers used as source in flattening. <br>If all layers are visible only a single layer will remain after the invocation of this filter
+         <i>Delete Layers </i>: Delete all the layers used as source in flattening. <br>If all layers are visible only a single layer will remain after the invocation of this filter.

    ``mergevertices : bool = True``